scottyschup/ruby-curriculum/meta/course-preliminaries.md

 * Fine for not completing contributions is $10

 ## Assessments
-* Assessments are intended to give you early feedback to make sure you are keeping up.
+* Assessments are intended to give you early feedback so you know whether you are keeping up.
 * Assessments are given every Monday, in class.
 They take about an hour.
 * Assessments are done solo.